Ecuador HighLights 10 days

 From 500 to 5000m (1600 to 16500 ft).

 Day 15-34ºC / 59-93ºF - Night 12-17ºC / 53-62ºF

 Easy.
-This program will run from the high Andean Mountains to the Tropical Rainforest of the Amazon, which involves the hiking in flat areas of the Amazon, hike down the Pastaza canon to the Pailon Del Diablo waterfall for 1 km.
+This program will run from the high Andean Mountains to the tropical Amazonian rain forest, which involves the hiking in flat areas of the Amazon, a hike down the Pastaza canon to the Pailon Del Diablo waterfall for 1 km.
 Optional hike up to Chimborazo Volcano Base Camp 5000m.

 Life jackets, hiking sticks.